Bansko Skiing: Lift Pass Prices, Slopes & Season 2026

 When is the Bansko ski season?

 The lifts usually open in the second half of December and run to mid-April, but the reliable window is narrower than that.
 For the 2025-26 season the resort opened on 13 December 2025, and in a normal year the top of the mountain holds snow into April while the lower runs depend on the snow cannons.
-The whole ski area sits between 990 m in town and about 2,530 m at the top, so cold-holding altitude is not a problem up high.
+The whole ski area sits between 990 m in town and about 2,530 m at the top, so cold-holding altitude isn’t a problem up high.

 If you want the safe bet, aim for mid-January to late February.
-That is when the base is deepest, the whole mountain is usually open, and the long tree runs back to the valley are skiable rather than slushy.
+That’s when the base is deepest, the whole mountain is usually open, and the long tree runs back to the valley are skiable rather than slushy.
 December can be thin on natural snow (the resort leans on snowmaking early), and by late March the afternoons turn soft and the lower slopes get patchy.
 The trade-off is crowds: those peak weeks are also when Bulgarians, Brits and Balkan neighbours all pile in, so weekdays beat weekends by a wide margin.

 How much is a Bansko lift pass?